-The Moto Z4 is about $100 pricier than the Z3 Play on a normal day, and while it is the better phone, plenty of people will be perfectly happy with the latter.
-The 18:9 display still looks fantastic, and Moto Mods help keep the phone feeling new — it's even compatible with the 5G Moto Mod if you're on Verizon.
-The Z4 will likely receive software support for longer than the Z3 Play, but ultimately, it all comes down to which phone better fits your budget.
-No matter which phone you buy, you're getting a capable mid-ranger.
+As time has pased on these devices, the Moto Z4 and the Z3 Play are nearly the same price on a normal day, and while someone may be perfectly happy with the Z3 Play — the Moto Z4 is the better device here.
+The 18:9 display still looks fantastic on the Z3 Play, and Moto Mods help keep the phone feeling new — it's even compatible with the 5G Moto Mod if you're on Verizon.
+However, the Z4 will likely receive software support for longer than the Z3 Play.
+No matter which phone you buy, you're getting a capable mid-range Android phone.

 Bigger, better display

 The Moto Z4 has a newer look and feel, and still supports Moto Mod attachments, including the 5G Moto Mod.
 It has a much better camera and a larger, better-looking display than the Z3 Play.